2022-23 Scotia-Glenville Board of Education Members

 Kimberly C. Talbot

-She and her husband, Joe, have three children: Zachary, at S-G High School, and Oliver and Calvin at Lincoln Elementary.
+She and her husband, Joe, have three children: Zachary, a senior at the high school, Oliver, a grade 6 student at the middle school and Calvin, in grade 4 at Lincoln Elementary.
 Her husband, Joe, is a cousin to current Board of Education member Hal Talbot.

 First elected: May 2019